 Citation Chasing is a way to retrace the research of the author you are reading.
 You want to answer to two questions:

-When you are chasing down citations, you are looking for books, journal articles, chapters in edited books and other resources that were published before your resource.
+When you are chasing down citations, you are looking for books, journal articles, chapters in edited books and other resources that were used as research in your source.

-Cited reference searching is a way to explore the impact your resource has had on the conversation.
+Cited reference searching is a way to explore the impact your resource has had on other research.
 The questions here are:

-When you are doing cited reference searching, you are looking for books, journal articles, chapters in edited books and other resources that were published after your resource.
+When you are doing cited reference searching, you are looking for books, journal articles, chapters in edited books and other sources that were published after your resource.

-Using Google Scholar for Cited Reference Searching (A video from the NCUS libraries)
+Using Google Scholar for Cited Reference Searching (A video from the NCSU libraries)

 Once you find a source that seems really on point: